-The Board has established an Audit and Risk Management Committee which consisted of three Non-Executive Directors for the majority of the year.
-During the year Rachel Rees joined the Audit and Risk Management Committee after her appointment to the Board of Directors.
+The Board has established an Audit and Risk Management Committee which consists of three Non-Executive Directors.
 The composition of the Audit and Risk Management Committee is consistent with the CGC Recommendations and appropriate for the size of the Company.
 The Company is comfortable that the Committee members possess the relevant skills and expertise to perform this function.
-The CFO/Company Secretary is also present at all Audit and Risk Management Committee meetings.
+The Executive Director Finance/CFO and Company Secretaries are also present at all Audit and Risk Management Committee meetings.
 The Audit and Risk Management Committee operates under a formal Audit and Risk Management Committee charter.
 A copy of this charter can be accessed on the Company's website under Corporate/Corporate Governance.
 The Audit and Risk Management Committee is chaired by an independent director.